jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 15. Leave the browser open in the Microsoft Teams admin center at the end of this task.

-The policy is now applied to all users in the default **all company** group.
+The policy is now applied to all users in the default **All Company** group.
 If a user is directly assigned a policy (either individually or through a batch assignment), that policy takes precedence over a policy inherited by being a member of a group.
 This leaves the option for specific users to be directly assigned a different policy should they want busy on busy disabled.

 You have successfully created and assigned a calling policy.